gperdrizet/diabetes-prediction/models/logistic_regression.md

 - Input data can include the 'id' column - it will be automatically removed by the pipeline
 - The pipeline handles all preprocessing and feature engineering automatically
-- All transformations are applied in the correct sequence without requiring manual intervention
-- Model was trained with resource constraints: 30GB memory limit, 1440 minute runtime limit
 - The `logistic_regression_transformers.py` file must be in the Python path when loading the model